apache/druid/docs/api-reference/service-status-api.md

 Retrieves a JSON map of the form `{"selfDiscovered": true/false}`, indicating whether the node has received a confirmation from the central node discovery mechanism (currently ZooKeeper) of the Druid cluster that the node has been added to the cluster.

-It is recommended to only consider a Druid node "healthy" or "ready" in automated deployment/container management systems when it returns `{"selfDiscovered": true}` from this endpoint.
-Nodes experiencing network issues may become isolated and should not be considered "healthy."
-Nodes utilizing Zookeeper segment discovery may be unusable until the Zookeeper client is fully initialized and receives data from the Zookeeper cluster.
-The presence of `{"selfDiscovered": true}` indicates that the node's Zookeeper client has started receiving data, enabling timely discovery of segments and other nodes.
+Only consider a Druid node "healthy" or "ready" in automated deployment/container management systems when this endpoint returns `{"selfDiscovered": true}`.
+Nodes experiencing network issues may become isolated and are not healthy.
+For nodes that use Zookeeper segment discovery, a response of `{"selfDiscovered": true}` indicates that the node's Zookeeper client has started receiving data from the Zookeeper cluster, enabling timely discovery of segments and other nodes.

 #### Responses